bennothommo/october-plugin-url-normaliser/README.md

 - Enforce your domain to begin, or not to begin, with `www.`
 - Enforce your pages to end, or to not end, with a trailing slash.
 - Ignore certain pages or sections of your site.
-- Apply normalisation through a `rel=canonical` link tag or through HTTP redirects.
+~~- Apply normalisation through a `rel=canonical` link tag or through HTTP redirects.~~
+- Apply normalisation only through HTTP redirect.
 - Ensure your Static Pages navigation follows the normalisation standard.
 - Update your normalisation settings directly through October CMS.

 ## Requirements

-This plugin must be installed with the [Meta Plugin](https://github.com/bennothommo/october-plugin-meta) to provide the canonical URL link tag functionality.
+~~This plugin must be installed with the [Meta Plugin](https://github.com/bennothommo/october-plugin-meta) to provide the canonical URL link tag functionality.~~